>> The worst banks for ethics are Barclays, HSBC, NatWest, Lloyds and Santander

 Visit the Starling Bank website here

-Which are the worst ethical banks in the UK?
+Which are the worst ethical banks UK?

 Unfortunately, the list of unethical banks is a lot longer than the ethical list.

 Not only are some of these banks still heavily funding the fossil fuel industry (e.g. Barclays are the biggest fossil fuel funder in Europe and 7th globally), but they’ve also been involved in laundering money for drug cartels (HSBC), the financial crisis (RBS), trying to expose whistleblowers (Barclays) and the rigging of bank rates and fraud (Barclays).

 All of the banks listed below score very poorly in terms of ethics and environmental action.

 In fact, most are downright funding climate breakdown.
 Every pound of money taken out of these unethical banks is a step in the right direction to sustainability.